 Make a plan B

-If you haven't already, consider your parallel paths for career/graduate school/professional school goals.
-(For example, what's your Plan B if you're not admitted to med school?).
+If you haven’t already, consider your parallel paths for career/graduate school/professional school goals.
+(For example, what’s your back-up plan if you’re not admitted to med school?)
 Never put all of your eggs in one basket; make sure you're diversifying your experiences appropriately so you can feel secure in your options no matter what happens.

-Are you interested in Study Abroad?
-Start exploring now and working with your Academic Advisor to fit time abroad into your four-year plan.
+Are you interested in studying abroad?
+Start exploring now and working with your academic advisor to fit time abroad into your four-year plan.

 It can feel intimidating, but asking for help is a good thing!
 We are here to help you, and we want you to be successful.
+Please tell someone when you are struggling.
 Who can you talk to?